 Why Carve a Nation into “Nowhere”? - Mount Rushmore and Granite

-2. A non-quarried granite mountain under federal protection
+2. A granite mountain “spared the quarry” under federal protection

 3. Granite choice and carving techniques

-The bedrock is Harney Peak Granite (the peak is now known as Black Elk Peak), emplaced roughly 1.7 billion years ago—dense, tough, and highly durable.
-Estimated weathering is ~1 inch per 10,000 years, meaning the forms should retain their character for millennia.
+The bedrock is commonly identified as Harney Peak Granite (the peak is now known as Black Elk Peak), emplaced roughly 1.7 billion years ago—dense, tough, and highly durable.
+A frequently cited estimate suggests the carving surface weathers at approximately ~1 inch per 10,000 years, implying the forms can remain legible over very long timescales.

 4. People, funding, and the build story